Newly sworn-in House approved independent ethics board on Thursday night

 Overshadowed by the recent fiscal cliff hubbub, lawmakers from the last session had neglected to decide whether or not to renew the Office of Congressional Ethics.
 Last week, CNN reported on the concerns among public interests groups that lawmakers were purposely trying to kill the OCE through their inaction to avoid future ethics investigations.

-The OCE is considered to be one of the most important watchdogs in Washington.
-It's the only quasi-independent government body that's sole mandate is to formally investigate members of Congress.
+It is one of the most important watchdogs in Washington.
+That’s because the OCE is the only quasi-independent government body whose sole mandate is to formally investigate members of Congress.

-The probe into those allegations led to convictions or guilty pleas for 20 lobbyists and public officials -- including a member of the House and several aides to congressmen.
+The probe into those allegations led to convictions or guilty pleas for 20 lobbyists and public officials – including a member of the House of Representatives and several aides to congressmen.

 Other scandals included those tied to former Reps.
 Tom DeLay, Mark Foley, William Jefferson and Duke Cunningham.

-In about one third of its investigations, the OCE found that House ethics, and sometimes federal laws, were likely violated.
+In about a third of its investigations, the OCE found that House ethics, and sometimes federal laws, were likely violated.
 Those 37 cases were referred to the House Ethics Committee for further review.

-House Speaker John Boehner and House Democratic leader Pelosi had previously said they would reauthorize the OCE and appoint new members.
-But the issue was recently overshadowed by the down-to-the-wire fiscal cliff negotiations.
+House Speaker John Boehner and House Democratic leader Nancy Pelosi would need to lead the effort to reauthorize the OCE and to appoint new members.

 In many of its hard-hitting investigations, the OCE has confronted legislators about their actions, raising sensitive questions about possible conflicts of interest, financial reports, missing financial information, and even questions about the legality of some lawmakers’ actions.